 Tweak the autocomplete functionality

-The plugin turns on search autocomplete by default.
-But if you want to refine how it works, you can go to General Options → Autocomplete & Suggestions:
+The plugin turns on Google autocomplete and keyword suggestions by default.
+But if you want to refine how they work, you can go to General Options → Autocomplete & Suggestions:

 Give visitors filter options